ckan/ckan/doc/datastore-api.rst

 * Dataset Model Endpoint: ``http://{YOUR-CKAN-INSTALLATION}/api/rest/dataset``

 More details about creating a resource through the Data API are available on the :ref:`CKAN API page <api>`.
-More information about the Datastore API can be found on the :doc:`datastore page <datastore>`.

 Examples
 --------

+.. note:: There is a special view that lists all available resources from the DataStore.
+It can be found at the alias ``_table_metadata``.

 Some of the following commands require obtaining an :ref:`API Key <get-api-key>`.